Refrigerant 22 Phase Out

 Air conditioners and heat pumps manufactured after January 1, 2010 use a HFC refrigerant called R-410A.
 It has a zero ozone depletion potential, but it is however a greenhouse gas, so it isn't entirely environmentally friendly, but much more friendly than R-22.
 It was considerably cheaper for many years, however now this refrigerant is also being phased out and the costs are rapidly rising.
 See below for updated information.

-If your R-22 system needs a major repair, such as a large refrigerant leak that is repairable, the most practical option if you wish to have the system repaired is to use a substitute refrigerant, and there are many available.
-The substitues are approximatelty half the cost of R-22.
+If your R-22 system needs a major repair, such as a large refrigerant leak that is repairable, the most practical option if you wish to have the system repaired is to use a substitute refrigerant, and there are many still readily available.
+The substitues are approximatelty half or less the cost of R-22.
 The one downside to the use of a substitute refrigerant is that it changes the performance characteristics of the heat pump or air conditioner slightly.
 Generally it reduces the capacity by 5 to 10%, which means the system will run longer to give the same level of cooling or heating.
 It does however still make it feasible in some cases to service an R-22 system without having to replace it.

 Refrigerant 410A Phase Out

 Most heat pumps and air conditioners manufactured after 2010 use refrigerant 410A as the coolant.
 It is an HFC compound comprised of difluoromethane and pentafluoroethane.
-It was the answer to the ozone problem but now it has created a new problem of it's own.
-It is a greenhouse gas which apparently contributes to global warming.
-Plans are currently underway to phase out this refrigerant.
-The tentative target date is 2025.
-They are currently working on replacement HFO refrigerants.
-In the meantime expect the price of R-410A to keep getting higher.
-Ultimately R-410A will suffer the same fate as R-22.
+It was the answer to the ozone problem at that time but now it has created a new problem of its own.
+It is a greenhouse gas which apparently contributes to global warming the scientists say.
+R-410A is now being phased out and all new equipment manufactured after January 1, 2025 will have to comply with new refrigerant regulations for low GWP (global warming potential).
+Unlike the previous transition to R-410A in 2010 where all manufacturers agreed to utilize the same refrigerant, this new transition involves two refrigerants, namely R-454B and R-32.
+Each manufacturer has made their own decision as to which refrigerant to use.